 At the same time, 40 of the 62 jackets included in the contract with Iberdrola are already in different construction stages.

-In the coming months and until the delivery of the last units, scheduled for the third quarter of 2022, this programme will create 1,000 jobs in the Spanish region, addition to the works carried out by Spanish companies in Brest, which has created about 2,000 jobs in Brittany.
+Until the delivery of the last units, scheduled for the third quarter of 2022, this programme will create 250 jobs in Brest.

 With an investment of 2.4 billion euros, Saint-Brieuc is Iberdrola’s first offshore wind-energy project in France.
 The farm, with a total installed capacity of 496 megawatts (MW), will enable the supply of clean energy to a population equivalent of 835,000 people; nearly 9% of Brittany’s total electricity consumption.